stephan281094/vue-drag-select/README.md

     alt="Screenshot">
 </p>

-# Vue Drag to Select Component
+# Vue Drag to Select Component  ( with enhancement for select/deselect items with pressed CTRL)
 A Vue component for drag selecting elements.
 Inspired by [react-drag-select](https://github.com/pablofierro/react-drag-select).

 ## Demo